 When you first create your event on Quicket, you'll be prompted to upload an optional square image on the Event details section of the event creation steps.

-It's also displayed - and this is arguably faaaaar more important than the display on your ticket sales page - anywhere that the URL for your ticket sales page includes a preview image.
+Where does this image display?
+This is an incredibly important image as it displays anywhere that the URL for your ticket sales page includes a preview image.
 An example?
 Here's one where the ticket link from an event page on Quicket was posted to Facebook.
 Having a relevant image to your event here makes a big impact in conveying professionalism to your audience as well as closely aligning itself with your event branding to create an instant association with followers.

 2. Event Banner Image